SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

    }

-A ``for``-``in`` loop can specify a pattern to iterate over only the values that match the specified pattern.
+A ``for``-``in`` loop can specify a pattern to iterate over only the values that match the specified pattern:

 .. syntax-outline::